bculler17/Red_Bike_Adventures/README.md

 The goal of this project is to solve the following business need:

-The Little Red Rock Trail is one of the most visited biking trails in Nevada, with roughly one million visitors each year, due to its fun ride and amazing views of the valley in Red Rock Canyon.
+"The Little Red Rock Trail is one of the most visited biking trails in Nevada, with roughly one million visitors each year, due to its fun ride and amazing views of the valley in Red Rock Canyon.
 Most visitors are able to enjoy cycling the Little Red Rock Trail by renting a bike from the Red Bike Adventures bike station located at the trailhead.
 Due to its popularity, many non-local visitors would like to try to plan their trip to